wordjelly/WJ_Validator/README.md

     In case you think this increases overhead, most users on the net already have these libraries in their browser caches, and most CDN's feature these libraries anyways.

+## Installation

+Just copy main.min.js into your project.
+Make sure that you have jquery.js and underscore.js both available in your project.

+Alternatively you can clone this repo, and then run bower install from the project root, that will take care of dependencies.

 ## How to Use

 ```